 Please note that all types of purchases are not available in all retirement systems.
-A list of available purchase types for TSERS is located in the "Adding to Your Creditable Service" section of the TSERS Member Handbook.
+A list of available purchase types for TSERS is located in the "Adding to Your Creditable Service" section of the TSERS Retirement Benefit Handbook and on our website, myNCRetirement.com.

+Sick Leave

-Sick Leave: Unused sick leave, including sick leave converted from excess vacation leave in accordance with state law, can be converted to additional retirement service credit at the time of retirement if:
+Unused sick leave, including sick leave converted from excess vacation leave in accordance with state law, can be converted to additional retirement service credit at the time of retirement if:

-- The member earned the sick leave under a duly adopted sick leave policy - The member would receive full salary when using the sick leave if absent from work due to sickness - The member has not and will not be pair for this sick leave - The member's last day of service with his or her last participating TSERS employer is within five years before his or her TSERS effective date of retirement
+- The member earned the sick leave under a duly adopted sick leave policy. - The member would receive full salary when using the sick leave if absent from work due to sickness. - The member has not and will not be paid for this sick leave. - The member's last day of service with his or her last participating TSERS employer is within five years before his or her TSERS effective date of retirement.